jayhines91/verium/doc/benchmarking.md

 Running
 ---------------------

-For benchmarks purposes you only need to compile `vericoin_bench`.
+For benchmarks purposes you only need to compile `verium_bench`.
 Beware of configuring without `--enable-debug` as this would impact benchmarking by unlatching log printers and lock analysis.

-    make -C src vericoin_bench
+    make -C src verium_bench

 After compiling Veribase, the benchmarks can be run with:

-    src/bench/bench_vericoin
+    src/bench/bench_verium

 The output will look similar to:
 ```